-Best period to visit Nicaragua is from xxx to xxxx.
+The best period to visit Nicaragua is from xxx to xxxx.

 The climate is tropical, so hot and humid, with a rainy season that extends from May to October in the western sector, and lasts until January on the Caribbean coast.
-It is characterised by frequent heavy rain with a high risk of hurricanes.
+It is characterized by frequent heavy rain with a high risk of hurricanes.

-It is therefore preferable to visit Nicaragua sometime between February and April, during the dry season when the temperatures are between 30 and 35°C. The climate does change in different areas, the west is generally open to discovery whatever the season.
+It is, therefore, preferable to visit Nicaragua sometime between February and April, during the dry season when the temperatures are between 30 and 35°C. The climate does change in different areas, the west is generally open to discovery whatever the season.